21 Ways Pets Can Help With Depression and Anxiety

 For younger children or children with physical disabilities, pets can help improve independent or assisted movement.

-Whether considering getting your anxious child or a child with mood or behavior problems a pet or participating in pet therapy for anxiety or depression, human interactions with animals have many physical and mental health benefits.
+Whether considering getting your anxious child or a child with mood or behavior problems a pet or participating in pet therapy to address the signs of depression or anxiety, human interactions with animals have many physical and mental health benefits.

 Are you looking for SOLUTIONS for your struggling child or teen?